Intelligence Support Activity: Dozier kidnapping, Operation Winter Harvest

-On 17 December 1981, the senior U.S. Army officer in NATO Land Forces Southern European Command, Brigadier General James L. Dozier, was kidnapped from his apartment in Verona, Italy, by Italian Red Brigades terrorists.
+On 17 December 1981, the senior U.S. Army officer in NATO Land Forces Southern European Command, Brigadier General James L. Dozier, was kidnapped from his apartment in Verona, Italy, by the Italian Red Brigades terrorist organization.
 The search for General Dozier saw a massive deployment of Italian and U.S. forces, including thousands of Italian national police, the Carabinieri.
-The search also featured some unconventional participants, including "remote viewers" from Project Stargate and an international cast of psychics, largely orchestrated by General Albert Stubblebine, then-Commander of U.S. Army Intelligence and Security Command INSCOM, and a great believer in the use of unconventional intelligence-gathering methods.
-An ISA SIGINT team was sent to Italy as part of Operation Winter Harvest and in conjunction with other Army SIGINT and counter-intelligence units, employed aerial and ground-based SIGINT systems to monitor and geo-locate terrorist communications.
-ISA and the other Army elements provided useful intelligence, helping Italian police to arrest several Red Brigades terrorists in mid-January 1982.
+The search also featured some unconventional participants, including "remote viewers" from Project Stargate and an international cast of psychics, largely orchestrated by General Albert Stubblebine, then-Commander of United States Army Intelligence and Security Command (INSCOM), and a great believer in the use of unconventional intelligence gathering methods.
+An ISA SIGINT team was sent to Italy as part of Operation Winter Harvest and in conjunction with other Army SIGINT and counterintelligence units, employed aerial and ground-based SIGINT systems to monitor and geo-locate terrorist communications.
+ISA and the other Army elements provided useful intelligence, helping Italian police to arrest several Red Brigades members in mid-January 1982.
 The Italian police and intelligence agencies have never officially disclosed how they located General Dozier in late January 1982.
 However, U.S. Army participants in the operation have hinted that the mid-January arrests, the interrogation of those arrested, and follow-on investigations led to the eventual location of the Red Brigades hideout where Dozier was being held, in an apartment over a store in Padova.
 There is little doubt that the successful outcome resulted in part from the contributions of ISA's SIGINT specialists and the other supporting Army intelligence elements.
 General Dozier was freed unharmed by NOCS operators, also known as "The Leatherheads" for their unique headgear, on 28 January 1982.

 Operation Queens Hunter

-In early 1982, the ISA was needed to support a SIGINT mission in El Salvador, a mission that the CIA, the NSA, and INSCOM were not able to accomplish.
-The task was submitted to the U.S. Army Special Operations Division (SOD), which started Operation Queens Hunter.
-Operating from a Beechcraft model 100 King Air flown by SEASPRAY (a clandestine military aviation unit) based in Honduras, ISA SIGINT specialists monitored communications from Salvadoran leftist guerrillas and fascist death squads, providing intelligence which helped the Salvadoran Army defend against guerrilla attacks.
+In early 1982, the ISA was needed to support a SIGINT mission in El Salvador, a mission that the Central Intelligence Agency (CIA), the National Security Agency (NSA), and United States Army Intelligence and Security Command (INSCOM) were not able to accomplish.
+The task was submitted to the United States Army Special Operations Division (SOD), which started Operation Queens Hunter.
+Operating from a Beechcraft model 100 King Air flown by SEASPRAY (a clandestine military aviation unit) based in Honduras, ISA SIGINT specialists monitored communications from Salvadoran guerrilla death squads, providing intelligence which helped the Salvadoran Army defend against guerrilla attacks.
 The success was such that the operation, planned to last a month, ran for more than three years.
 More aircraft were deployed, and eventually included eavesdropping on Honduran guerrillas too, as well as Nicaraguan Army units fighting against the Contras.